Great Haywood: Transport

-Chaserider bus service 828 links Great Haywood with Stafford and Lichfield on an hourly basis 7 days a week.
+Chaserider bus service 828 and 828A links Great Haywood with Stafford and Lichfield on a half hourly basis Monday to Saturday daytimes and hourly evening and Sundays.
 The Stone to Colwich railway line passes through Great Haywood, and the village was served by a railway station which was opened by the North Staffordshire Railway on 6 June 1887 and closed in 1957.
 The Great Haywood bypass opened 24 April 1964.

 Hermit 2002

-In August 2002 advertisements were placed in the national press for a "hermit" to make a public appearance for two days on the Great Haywood Cliffs above the nearby Shugborough estate, ancestral home of Lord Lichfield.
+In August 2002, advertisements were placed in the national press for a "hermit" to make a public appearance for two days on the Great Haywood Cliffs above the nearby Shugborough estate, ancestral home of Lord Lichfield.
 Fifty-five people applied, and Ansuman Biswas was chosen as hermit.
 Shugborough also serves as the headquarters of Staffordshire's arts management team.

 Essex Bridge

 Great Haywood is the site of Essex Bridge, one of the largest surviving packhorse bridges in the country which stands over the River Trent near Shugborough Hall.
 It borders Cannock Chase, designated an area of outstanding natural beauty since 1958.